symfony/symfony-docs/setup/upgrade_major.rst

 it will be removed/changed in the future and that you should stop using it.

 When the major version is released (e.g. 6.0.0), all deprecated features and functionality are removed.
-So, as long as you've updated your code to stop using these deprecated features in the last version before the major (e.g.
+So, as long as you have updated your code to stop using these deprecated features in the last version before the major (e.g.
 ``5.4.*``), you should be able to upgrade without a problem.
 That means that you should first :doc:`upgrade to the last minor version </setup/upgrade_minor>`